Fees & Financial Aid

 The Ontario Student Assistance Program (OSAP) is a program run by the Ontario Ministry of Training, Colleges and Universities, and funded by the provincial and federal governments.
 As a need-based program, it provides loans, grants, scholarships, and bursaries based on a formula that compares educational costs to the student’s own income and assets.
 OSAP provides eligible Ontario students with financial assistance to help pay for their tuition, books, mandatory fees, living costs, and transportation.

-OSAP Applications for funding for the academic year 2012-2013 are now open.
+Osap Applications for funding for the Academic Year 2016-2017 are now open.
 Please visit their website for more information.

 - British Columbia

 - Nova Scotia

 - Prince Edward Island

 Supporting documentation, required signatures, paper applications (including the fee payment) as well as cost sheets should all be submitted to Admissions & Awards.